 Blocking Superfino Panama Hats

 Blocking the hat is the final stage of making the Montecristi Superfino Panama Hat.
-The craftsperson sculpts the hat by hand and makes it into recognizable styles which include the fedora, optimo, and plantation, using wood bases, mallets, and other tools.
+To illustrate, the craftsperson sculpts the hat by hand and makes it into recognizable styles which include the fedora, optimo, and plantation, using wood bases, mallets, and other tools.

 The Importance of Knowing the Craft of the Panama Hat

 Undoubtedly, after reading this, it will be easy to remember and appreciate all of the detail and craft that goes into making these Superfino Panama Hats.

 In light of travel restrictions in place worldwide, the New York Times is turning to photojournalists who can help transport you, virtually, to some of our planet’s most beautiful and intriguing places.

 Visit their article A Glimpse Inside the Workshops of the World’s Finest Panama Hat Makers, to view the images of the process of these beautiful hats.